Housing FAQWhat room types are available?

 The registration fee is per Institute participant and includes UCLA housing, conference meals, receptions, conference materials and parking.

 Yes.
-To room with someone who is not an Institute participant, you must register for a Single, Private Bath room and include a guest in your registration.
-The cost for a guest is $245 and includes shared accommodations in your private bath room, conference meals, receptions and access to UCLA facilities.
+To room with someone who is not an Institute participant, you must register for a Single, Private Bath with Non Participant Guest room in your registration.
+The cost is $925 and includes shared accommodations in your private bath room, conference meals, receptions and access to UCLA facilities.
 There is a maximum of two people allowed per room.

 Housing and training are located on the campus of UCLA, using facilities within UCLA’s Sunset Village, Tom Bradley International Hall and De Neve Plaza.